 All Management Fellows must complete ECON 100 and FIN 220 by the end of their third semester at DePauw.
-In addition, students must complete the statistics requirement, and either ECON 280, ECON 293, Psy 254 OR a Director approved elective by the end of their fourth semester.
-During the junior year students must take HONR 310 and HONR 320 during the internship semester.
-This means all course requirements must be met by the end of the junior year, excluding PHIL 233 and HONR 400.
+Additionally, students must fulfill the statistics requirement and complete either ECON 280, ECON 293, Psy 254, or a Director-approved elective by the end of their fourth semester.
+During the junior year, students are required to take HONR 310 and HONR 320 during the semester in which they complete their internship.
+This means all course requirements must be completed by the end of the junior year, except for HONR 400.

-\\Ideally take ONE required Management Fellows course each semester during your first four semesters.\\
+^{}Ideally, take ONE required Management Fellows course each semester during your first four semesters.

-· · hrough the Management Fellows

-Course Requirements

-1st Year - Fall Semester HONR 185: Business and the Liberal Arts

-ECON 100: Introduction to Economics

-1st Year - Spring Semester HONR 185: Business and the Liberal Arts

-FIN 220: Financial Accounting

-2 nd Year - Fall Semester ECON 350: Statistics for Economics and

-Management

-2 nd Year - Spring Semester ECON 280: Managerial Accounting OR

-ECON/FIN 293: Corporate Finance OR PSY

-254: Consumer Psychology OR Director

-Approved Elective

-3 rd Year - Fall OR Spring Semester HONR 310: Management Reading/Business

-Writing

-HONR 320: Supervised Internship (2 Credits,

-Pass/Fail

-(Taken concurrently while on internship,

-typically during junior year)

-After you complete your semester-long internship HONR 400: Management Fellows Senior

-Seminar

-Anytime during your four years in the program PHIL 233: Ethics and Business

-(May substitute PHIL 230: Ethical Theory or

-PHIL 309: Tps: Ethics and Econ or PHIL

-209A: Human Nature and Free Market

-Capitalism or PHIL 209: Tps: The Philosophy

-and Ethics of Management or Ethics Bowl)
+Recommended Pathway through the Management Fellows Course Requirements 1st Year - Fall Semester HONR 185: Business and the Liberal Arts ECON 100: Introduction to Economics 1st Year - Spring Semester HONR 185: Business and the Liberal Arts FIN 220: Financial Accounting 2 nd Year - Fall Semester ECON 350: Introduction to Econometrics 2 nd Year - Spring Semester ECON 280: Managerial Accounting OR ECON/FIN 293: Corporate Finance OR PSY 254: Consumer Psychology OR Director Approved Elective 3 rd Year - Fall OR Spring Semester HONR 310: Management Reading/Business Writing HONR 320: Supervised Internship (2 Credits, Pass/Fail (Taken concurrently while on internship, typically during junior year) After you complete your semester-long internship HONR 400: Management Fellows Senior Seminar Anytime during your first three years in the program (take one of these courses) PHIL 233: Ethics and Business (May substitute PHIL 230: Ethical Theory; PHIL 309: Tps: Ethics and Econ; PHIL 209A: Human Nature and Free Market Capitalism; PHIL 209: Tps: The Philosophy and Ethics of Management OR Ethics Bowl)